tanaymeh/catheter-tube-detection/README.md

 The aim here was the predict if a Catheter tube was placed correctly in a patient's body via chest-xrays.
 This problem is important as it will potentially save a lot of lives if detection if done early and with substantial precision.

-In this task, we had 11 classes to classify and in some cases a same class was
+In this task, we had 11 classes to classify from, and in some cases a single image corresponded to multiple classes (though this was rare).

 ## Code Walkthrough